-I utilize an integrative and holistic approach to healing that allows the physical, mental, cultural, emotional, and spiritual parts of self to be explored and reconnected.
-I used to see my clients from my office in The Hague, but have decided to continue my practice online, so that it is available to anyone, no matter where you are.
+I utilize an integrative and holistic healing approach rooted in compassion that allows the physical, mental, cultural, emotional, and spiritual parts of self to be explored and reconnected.

 I am a firm believer that we all possess the strength and ability to navigate through the journey of life, but some journeys are better taken with the guidance of someone else.
 I am merely a guide, leading you to powers you already have.

 In my practice, I work individually with adults.
 I am a feminist and I have a strong passion for women's rights and empowerment; I work from a feminist-perspective, thus I mostly work with women, but not exclusively.
 I'm adamant about fighting for social justice issues and helping those who are marginalized, traumatized, and victimized.
 I believe that women have plenty of power inside themselves already, but many need help to re-discover their strength and voices.
 Given this, it's important to examine the social, cultural and health issues that impact a woman throughout her lifetime.
-Some of these difficulties include issues surrounding pregnancy, menstruation, abortion, miscarriage, menopause, sexual assault, domestic violence, body image, discrimination, racism and harassment.
-I also specialize in sexual functioning, sexual pleasure and alternative practices in sexuality and relationships.
+Some of these include issues surrounding pregnancy, menstruation, abortion, miscarriage, parenting, menopause, sexual assault, domestic violence, body image, discrimination, racism and harassment.
+I am sex-positive and specialize in sexual functioning, sexual pleasure and alternative practices in sexuality and relationships.
 I am an ally to the LGBTQ+ community and I am currently developing more events and resources for this community in the small town that I live in.